 How to be a Secret Santa

-Please submit cards by Dec.
-18, although earlier is better.
-Late-arriving cards will still be accepted.
+Please submit cards/checks by Dec.
+17. Late-arriving cards/checks will still be accepted.

 Questions?
 Contact Kurt Larrick at 703-228-1775.

 Interested in exploring other ways to help those in need this holiday season?
 Visit the Arlington County Volunteer Center website at: www.arlingtonva.us/volunteer

 You can make the holiday season a little happier for some of Arlington's most vulnerable residents by taking part in the Department of Human Services' Secret Santa Program.